-- HUD's Action (e.g., providing a grant, loan, etc.). - Amount of HUD funds.
-This can be the estimated or anticipated amount based on the application for funding. - Location-specific information and geographic boundaries.
+- Location-specific information and geographic boundaries.
 Describe so the public can locate the proposed project (e.g., street address or map coordinates). - Purpose and Need for project.
 Describe what is being done and why it is necessary.
 RE may reference the program description here. - Project beneficiaries (i.e., affordable housing project, mixed-use housing project, etc.). - Activity description, including a delineation of all activities included in the scope of the project.
-Provide complete details about what will be done. - Type of project (e.g., new construction of multifamily housing). - Details of aggregated project. - Timeframe for implementation. - Size of the project (e.g., area coverage, disturbance footprint, number of units, population served, etc.). - Area Setting, including character, features, resources, and, in the absence of the proposed project, trends likely. - All other funding sources, if any. - All development partners, if any.
+Provide complete details about what will be done. - o Type of project (e.g., new construction of multifamily housing). - Details of aggregated project. - o Timeframe for implementation. - Size of the project (e.g., area coverage, disturbance footprint, number of units, population served, etc.). - Area Setting, including character, features, resources, and, in the absence of the proposed project, trends likely. - All other funding sources, if any. - All development partners, if any.